AdobeDocs/experience-manager-64.en/help/forms/using/aem-forms-workflow-step-reference.md

 * **Select Signers:** Specify the method to choose signers for the document.
 You can dynamically assign the workflow to a user or a group or manually add details of a signer.
 * **Script or service to select signers:** The option is available only if the Dynamically option is selected in the Select Signers field.
 You can specify an ECMAScript or a service to choose signers and verification options for a document.

 * **Signer Details:** The option is available only if the Manually option is selected in the Select Signers field.
 Specify email address and choose an optional verification mechanism.
-Before selecting a 2-step verification mechanism, ensure that the corresponding verification option is enabled for the configured Adobe Sign account.
+Before selecting a 2-step verification mechanism, ensure that the corresponding verification option is enabled for the configured Acrobat Sign account.
-* **Status Variable:** An Adobe Sign enabled document stores signing status of the document in a variable.
+* **Status Variable:** An Acrobat Sign enabled document stores signing status of the document in a variable.
 Specify the name of the status variable (adobeSignStatus).
 A status variable of an instance is available in CRXDE at /etc/workflow/instances/&lt;server&gt;/&lt;date-time&gt;/&lt;instance of workflow model&gt;/workItems/&lt;node&gt;/metaData contains status of a variable.
 * **Signed Document Path:** Specify the location to keep signed documents.
 You can choose to overwrite the payload file or place the signed document at a location within the payload directory.

 ## Document Services steps {#document-services-steps}